Introduction

 Find an End-of-Life Doula

-Currently, there is no universal director of end-of-life doulas (EOLD).
-It’s essential to note that some EOLDs listed in directories may no longer be practicing.
-The author recommends starting with IDLM, as their training program is always current and thorough, followed by NEDA, which is the only independent organization not affiliated with any school.
+Currently, no single governing body oversees end-of-life doulas (EOLD).
+Keep in mind that some EOLDs listed in directories may no longer practice.
+The author recommends starting with The International Doula Life Movement (IDLM), known for their regularly updated and comprehensive training program, followed by NEDA, which is the only independent organization not affiliated with any particular school.